Tokay gecko: Behaviour

-Tokay geckos are generally aggressive, territorial, and can inflict a strong bite.
+Tokay geckos are generally aggressive and territorial, and can inflict a strong bite.
 Though common in the pet trade, the strong bite of the tokay gecko makes it ill-suited for inexperienced keepers.
 In addition, the strength of the bite depends on the gecko's size; larger (usually male) tokay geckos are capable of piercing skin, which often results in immediate bleeding.

 Females lay clutches of one or two hard-shelled eggs and guard them until they hatch.
+Communal nesting has been observed in Cambodia with as many as four adults guarding the clutch of about eleven eggs.

 Diet

 The tokay gecko feeds on insects and small vertebrates.
-In a study conducted in Thailand, researchers noticed that there was little variation in the diets of males, females, and juveniles, which was likely due to low insect availability in this area.
+In captivity, they usually feed on springtails, mealworms, cockroaches, crickets, grasshoppers, locusts, and pink mice.
+In a study conducted in Thailand, researchers noticed little variation in the diets of males, females, and juveniles, which was likely due to low insect availability in this area.
+In Southern Florida, roaches, caterpillars, spiders, and beetles were the most numerous taxa present and common to the greatest number of stomachs.

 Call

 The male's mating call, a loud croak, is variously described as sounding like token, gekk-gekk, tuck-too, túc-key, tou-kay or tokay.
 Most of the time, the call is often preceded by a quick "cackling", similar to the chirping sounds made by house geckos albeit much lower in pitch.
 When threatened or alarmed, tokay geckos usually "bark" while opening their mouth in a defensive posture.

 The tokay gecko's call is also responsible for the name given to it by Filipino residents: "Tuko," and by U.S. soldiers during the Vietnam War, the "Fuck-you lizard".